Fayetteville, Arkansas Social Security Disability Attorney

 The second step of the process determines whether the condition is considered “severe” by SSA standards.
 Severe conditions have substantial and far-reaching impacts on your daily life, including your ability to carry out basic work-related activities.

-Which Conditions Qualify for Disability Benefits?
+Which Conditions Qualify for Disability Benefits in Arkansas?

 If your impairment is considered severe, you move on to the third step of the program.
 At this step, the examiner determines if your impairment meets or is functionally equal to a condition in the Listing of Impairments.
 Listed conditions are conditions that are so severe that the individual can qualify for the third step of the analysis with no need to move through the fourth or fifth steps.